 Most companies require you to have a minimum amount of debt, which ranges from $500 to $10,000.
 Some will also have a maximum amount of debt you can enroll, such as $100,000.
 You will need to find a company with requirements that match your needs.

 How long is the typical turnaround time to settle your debt?

 Debt relief programs take time as you need to save up enough money to make substantial offers.
 On average, two to four years is reasonable.
 Check with several firms to find out their estimated time frames.
 If they are too short or too long, you should be suspicious.

 Debt relief firms charge a percentage of the debt you enroll, which can range from 10% all the way up to 60%.
 The amount will vary depending on the state in which you live and the company you choose.
 Look for a competitive cost as it will be the key factor in your net savings.

 What types of debt are accepted?

 Not all debts are eligible for debt relief programs, so find out which types of debt each company accepts.
 Do they only accept unsecured personal debts like those from credit cards, lines of credit, medical bills, and personal loans?
 Do they accept business debts?
 How about student loans, tax debts, or secured debts?
 Look for a firm that will accept the debts you need to enroll, or as many of them as possible.
-In most cases, secured debt will not be accepted.
+In most cases, secured debts are not eligible.

 Have past customers filed complaints against the company?

 In 2010, many regulations were put in place to protect consumers in their dealings with debt settlement companies.
 To check if a specific firm has complaints filed against it, contact your State Attorney General and local consumer protection agency.
-They can also help you find out if the firm is required to be licensed in your state.
+They can also help you find out if the firm needs a license to operate in your state.

 What accreditation does the company hold?